meshahid973/localitfy/README.md

 ## notes

-localitfy is still early, so some stuff may break.
+localtify is still early, so some stuff may break.

 right now I am focusing on making the app feel smooth and cleaner.